manticoreos/manticore/README.md

 Manticore is an OS that has the following, sometimes conflicting, goals:

-* **Security** - The OS provides a foundation for secure computing.
+* **Security**: The OS provides a foundation for secure computing.
 It's critical that the OS leverages hardware protection capabilities, provides minimal and safe system call interface to minimize attack surface, and is itself implemented in high-level language to minimize exploitable bugs.
-* **Low latency** - One of the main motivations of edge computing is to provide lower latency than an equivalent cloud-based service would have.
+* **Low latency**: One of the main motivations of edge computing is to provide lower latency than an equivalent cloud-based service would have.
 It's important that the OS itself has low overheads and provides interfaces that support low-latency applications.
-* **Energy efficiency** - Communications technology is forecast to consume around 20% of global electricity by 2030, or as much as 50% in the worst case (Andrae and Edler, 2015)!
+* **Energy efficiency**: Communications technology is forecast to consume around 20% of global electricity by 2030, or as much as 50% in the worst case (Andrae and Edler, 2015)!
 It's therefore important that the OS provides interfaces that enable energy efficient computing.

 ## Status

 The kernel boots on QEMU/KVM platform on x86-64.
-The port to ARM64 boots under QEMU emulation but lacks most of the functionality of the x86-64 port.
+The port to AArch64 boots under QEMU emulation but lacks most of the functionality of the x86-64 port.

-## Features and Roadmap
+### Features and Roadmap

- * [x] Kernel bootstrapping and initialization
- * [x] Memory management: MMU support, physical memory allocator, and slab allocator
- * [x] ELF executable support
- * [ ] Process scheduling
+ * [ ] Multikernel architecture (Baumann _et al_., 2009)
- * [ ] Kernel-bypass networking userspace interface
+ * [ ] Kernel-bypass networking
+ * [x] Memory management:
+   - [x] Virtual memory
+   - [x] Physical memory allocator
+   - [x] Slab allocator
- * [ ] Interrupt support
+ * [x] ELF object file support

+### Hardware Requirements

+ * [x] Legacy-free PC with x86-64 processor -or-
- * [ ] Clock and timer support
+ * [ ] Raspberry Pi 3 with AArch64 processor

+### Supported Devices

- * [ ] Multicore support using the multikernel model (Baumann _et al_., 2009)
+ * [ ] Virtio network device

-### Device Drivers
+ * [x] PCI bus
+ * [x] 16550 UART
  * [x] PrimeCell® UART (PL011)
- * [x] 16550 UART
- * [x] PCI bus
- * [ ] Virtio network device

 ## Getting Started